 I’ve learned so much from simplifying my closet and dressing with a small micro capsule wardrobe.
 While I’ve learned what best fits my body and my lifestyle, most of the lessons have nothing to do with clothing.
-Or, the lessons can be applied to clothes and life.

 I typically steer away from making recommendations on what you should wear, but feel strongly that none of us (at any age) need to wear these three things ever again.